marcoshv/App-Embedded-Defender-Prisma_Cloud-AWS_CodeBuild/README.md

 Create Application Files: Inside the new folder, create the following files.

 Dockerfile: This file is the recipe for your container.
-The ENTRYPOINT is a specific requirement for the Prisma scanner.
+The ENTRYPOINT is a specific requirement for the twistcli tool in our pipeline, which will be handled by a workaround in the buildspec.json file.

 # Use a standard Nginx image as the base
 FROM nginx:alpine